Dam consenting requirements

 If you own a dam in Southland or the West Coast, you should check with Environment Southland or the West Coast Regional Council as to whether your dam is on their respective registers.

 For more information phone our customer services staff on freephone 0800 474 082 or email firstname.lastname@example.org.

 Find out more information on dams and the Building Act from the Ministry of Business, Innovation and Employment website.

 NZSOLD is a technical group of Engineering New Zealand.
 This site has information on dam safety and construction, including the proceedings of conferences at which papers on dam safety and background to the Building Act dam safety legislation have been presented.
 Find out more information on the NZ Society on Large Dams.

 Find out historic information on some Otago dams from the Heritage New Zealand.

 Certain types of applications must be sent to Fire Emergency New Zealand (FENZ) for their review (Section 46 of the Act).
 The BCA will receive a memo from FENZ (Section 47) and will take this into consideration in any application process.
 Find out more information at https://fireandemergency.nz/contact-us/

 Otago Regional Council policy on dangerous dams.
+Submissions on the dangerous dams policy review closed on 15 December 2023.
 Read more